parrt/msds593/README.md

-# MSDS593 Exploratory data analysis (EDA) at the University of San Francisco
+# MSDS593 Exploratory data analysis (EDA) and Visualization at the University of San Francisco

 This course introduces students to the key...